BoxHezi/ip2vulns/README.md

 ### Verbose SQL output

-set environment variable `DEBUG` to True to enable SQL verbose output In fish shell, use command `set -x DEBUG True` or in bash `export DEBUG=True`.
+By setting environment variable `DEBUG` to True to enable SQL verbose output In fish shell, use command `set -x DEBUG True` or in bash `export DEBUG=True`.

-### NIST NVD Key
+### NIST NVD Key (Optional, but recommend)

-set environment variable `NVD_KEY` for lower delay of NIST NVD api.
-(Optional, but recommended) [Request a key](https://nvd.nist.gov/developers/request-an-api-key)
+By setting environment variable `NVD_KEY` for lower delay of NIST NVD api.
+[Request a key](https://nvd.nist.gov/developers/request-an-api-key)